opengisch/pum/docs/docs/advanced.md

 ### Schema separation

 We recommend to isolate data (tables) from business logic (e.g., views, triggers) into distinct schemas for easier upgrades.
+This will facilitate the migrations but also the code management: you will not have to write diff files for views and triggers.

+To achieve this you can organize the code in such a manner:
 ```
 project/
 ├── changelogs/